 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with its financial liabilities as they fall due or can only do so on terms that are materially disadvantageous.
 Prudent liquidity risk management includes maintaining sufficient cash on hand and the availability of funding through an adequate amount of committed credit facilities.
 The Company may borrow funds to make investments to the extent it determines that additional capital would allow it to take advantage of additional investment opportunities or if the market for debt financing presents attractively priced debt financing opportunities.
+The Company also has the ability to raise additional liquidity through the issuance of common shares and through the sale of its portfolio investments.
 Periodic cash flow forecasts are performed to ensure the Company has sufficient cash to meet operational and financing costs.
 Liquidity risk arising from the contingent value rights is mitigated by the investment in Cline.